 Insurance and Financial Questions

-Currently, stem cell procedures are not covered.
+Currently, regenerative medicine procedures are not covered.
 It is best to check with your insurance company to see what they will cover.
 Most insurance plans will cover the initial consultation, MRIs, X-rays and ultrasounds, labs, braces and slings, and post-treatment physical therapy.

 Currently, we are not on the following insurance plans: